 Mr Tanner expected the proportion of St George's fixed-rate loans to rise from about 10 per cent to about 30 per cent as mortgage rates drop.

-Financial markets were pricing in a 20 per cent chance of a 25-basis-point interest rate reduction for June, and tipping at least one 25-basis-point cut by the end of the year, Credit Suisse data showed.
+Financial markets were pricing in a 20 per cent chance of a 25 basis points interest rate reduction for June, and tipping at least one 25-basis-points cut by the end of the year, Credit Suisse data showed.

 The housing market has experienced patchy growth since the financial crisis.
 At the same time, auction clearance rates in Sydney and Melbourne have improved.